ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_stvl.md

 Please copy-paste the text above, with the `plugin_names` and `plugin_types` registration, into your `nav2_params.yaml` to enable STVL in your application.
 Make sure to change both the local and global costmaps.

+!!! note

-Note: Pluginlib plugins for other Navigation2 servers such as planning, behavior, and control can be set in this same way.
+    Pluginlib plugins for other Navigation2 servers such as planning, behavior, and control can be set in this same way.

 ### 3. Launch Navigation2